MicroEJ/docs/glossary.rst

       An Application is a software program that runs on a MICROEJ VEE.

          Standalone Application
-            A Standalone Application is an Application that is directly linked to the C code to produce a Mono-Sandbox Firmware.
+            A Standalone Application is the main application that is booted by MICROEJ VEE.
+It is linked statically.

          Sandboxed Application
             A Sandboxed Application is an Application that can run over a Multi-Sandbox Executable.
 It can be linked either statically or dynamically.